TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/dbfs.md

 ## **Recommended steps**

-The folllowing details refer to the Databricks File System (DBFS)
+The folllowing details refer to the Databricks File System (DBFS).

 (1) Create a mount point on DBFS for Azure Blob Store or Azure Data Lake Store Gen 1 to avoid having to provide credentials every time on access.
 (2) Create a mount point only if you want ALL users in the Azure Databricks workspace to have access to the mounted storage.